 Clause 6 – Planning

 Due to the high level structure, the risk based approach can befound in ISO 14001:2015.
 This approach includes the determinationof risks and opportunities from the perspectives of analysisof the context, environmental aspects and impacts, legal requirements and emergency preparedness and response.
 Opportunities and risks might be derived from this.
 Adequate actions will have tobe planned, implemented and reviewed for their effectiveness.
 The organization will have to determine the environmental aspects of theorganization’s activities, products and services that the organizationcan control and influence.
-Based on criteria to be established,the related environmental impacts will have to be determined.
+Based on criteria to be established,the related environmental impacts will have to be identified.
 The term of “Legal requirements” becomes “compliance obligations”.
-This implies compliance with legal requirements, additional burdens as well as voluntary self-commitment.
-Here it basically is wording that has changed.
+This implies compliance with legal requirements, additional conditions as well as voluntary self-commitment.
+Here basically the wording has changed.

 Clause 7 – Support